hrldcpr/Bezier.hs/README.md

-# Lines of Lines / Bézier Curves in Haskell
+# Lines of Lines, Bézier Curves, and Haskell's Function Monad
 ![animated screenshot](https://x.st/images/bezier.gif)

 A line usually goes from one point to another, but can we draw a line from one line to another?